6 Interpreting Boxplots

 Each of the following graphs display the sampling results for a specific parameter, such as arsenic.
 Within these graphs, a box and extending lines represent the results reported at each sampling site.
 A horizontal line within the box corresponds to the median of the data.
 The box contains 50% of the data and the vertical lines display the minimum and maximum values.
 All data points generating the boxplot are superimposed atop it (Figure 6.1).

-For further background on interpreting boxplots, see this figure from “R for Data Science” by Wickham et al 2024.
+For further background on interpreting boxplots, see this figure from “R for Data Science” by (Wickham and Grolemund 2017).